skatkov/skatkov.com/_drafts/munster-webhooks-processing-engine-for-rails.md

 ---
 By the time of writing this article, I had already written webhook processing logic at least 10 times for different companies and clients.
 I and [Julik](https://blog.julik.nl/) had implemented one recently at our [current place of employment](https://cheddar.me).
 And guess what?
 We had to do it one more time for a microservice we were about to erect next to our majestic monolith.

 Our combined experience in the digestion of webhooks, had already produced a reasonable generic solution.
 Should we just copy some files over to a microservice and duplicate that code?
-Nah, let's save the world from wasting those countless hours of re-implementing webhooks and processing them over and over again.
+Nah, let's save the world from wasting those countless hours of re-implementing webhooks over and over again.

 Let's improve it for everyone and extract existing code into a gem.